release notes

 • Key Feature Concerns: Highlights the number of input variables flagged for constant or low variance, which are typically uninformative for prediction.

-• Model Performance Snapshot: Provides a quick measure of predictive capability for one of the primary targets (e.g., R2 value).
+Model Performance Snapshot: Provides a quick measure of predictive capability for target properties (e.g., R2 value).

 1. Recommended Actions